weberel/GP8XXX-driver/README.md

   - [Credits](#credits)

 ## Summary
-    This library has already provided sample demos for each of the 8 currently compatible products, and users can use them according to their names
+    This library has already provided sample demos for each of the 8 currently compatible products, and users can use them according to their names.
+This forked version includes support for both I2C (default) and I2C1 interfaces, allowing for more flexible hardware configurations.
 ## Installation

 There two methods: